jlopezbi/ColonyEvolver/about.md

 * Interest in Evolution
 * Curious about selfish/altruistic dichotomy in life
 * Curious about computer programs that are creative and surprise me

+# Glossary of Common Terms

+My terminology can be a bit confusing because I am dealing with a toy world in the computer, which is mimicking the world of biology.

+#### From Google.

+* Phenotype - the set of observable characteristics of an individual resulting from the interaction of its genotype with the environment.
+* Genotype - the genetic constitution of an individual organism. ok so what is a gene?
+* Gene - a unit of heredity that is transferred from a parent to offspring and is held to determine some characteristic of the offspring.
+* colony - a community of animals or plants of one kind living close together or forming a physically connected structure.

 # How the Simulation Works